cracrayol/ConToJREts/README.md

-**Note** : This program is, somehow, deprecated.
+**Note** : If you have a Zuiki MasCon, this program is, somehow, deprecated.
 Please now use this one, as it has better support for upcoming hardware and support long key press : https://github.com/cracrayol/ZUIKI_to_JRE

 # ConToJREts